concordion/concordion-exception-translator-extension-demo/README.md

 Under the `src/test/java` folder, find the `ExceptionTranslatorDemo` class in the `org.concordion.ext.demo.selenium` package and run as a JUnit test.
 The location of the Concordion output is shown on the standard output console.

 What you should see
 --------------------------------
-The tests will open a Firefox browser at the Google home page.
+The test will open a Firefox browser at the Google home page.

 ### JUnit output
-The tests should pass successfully, though the console output will show an exception with the message:
+The test should pass successfully, though the console output will show an exception with the message:

 > <-- Note: This test has been marked as EXPECTED_TO_FAIL